 New York City is home to one of the most expensive and coveted housing markets in the country as RealtyHop re-confirmed in their October 2021 Housing Affordability Index.
 For years investors have enjoyed the benefits of high ROIs and YoY increases in property sales prices.
 Starting in 2019, however, the housing market in New York City has been considered to be in a slump.
 Throughout the pandemic, things looked bleak for the visible and predictable future, especially since a slow economic recovery seemed inevitable.

 However, this year has proven that New York City and the economy are much more resilient than expected, with home sales prices seemingly increasing each month.
-In New York City, the current median sale price of a home is $773K, up 14% from the same time last year.
-And even more telling of a quick and full recovery (and then some) are the number of transactions through the second quarter, which at 11,303 is a whopping 129% YoY increase.
+In New York City, the current median sale price of a home is $773K, up 14% from the same time in 2020.
+Even more telling of a quick and full recovery (and then some) are the number of transactions through the second quarter, which at 11,303 is a whopping 129% YoY increase.

 Promising Future for NYC Investors